 Upgrading to the Venture, Venture X, Quicksilver or Savor

 If you want to earn airline miles or cash back when you use your account, upgrading to the Capital One Venture Rewards Credit Card, Capital One Venture X Rewards Credit Card, Capital One Quicksilver Cash Rewards Credit Card or Capital One Savor Cash Rewards Credit Card* could be a great move.

 Benefits of upgrading

-- Cash back: With the Quicksilver card, you’ll earn an unlimited 1.5 percent cash back on every purchase.
-And with the Savor card, you’ll earn 8 percent cash back on Vivid Seat purchases until January 2023, 4 percent back on dining, entertainment and streaming services, 3 percent back at grocery stores and 1 percent back on everything else.
+- Cash back: With the Quicksilver Card, you’ll earn an unlimited 1.5 percent cash back on every purchase.
+And with the Savor Card, you’ll earn 10 percent cash back on qualifying purchases made through the Uber and Uber Eats app, 4 percent cash back on dining, entertainment and streaming services, 3 percent at grocery stores and 1 percent on everything else.